-If we’re asking the question if board games are nerdy then it’s definitely up for debate and suggests they maybe they aren’t.
+If we’re asking the question if board games are nerdy then it’s definitely up for debate and suggests that maybe they aren’t.
 At least, not anymore…

 What is a nerd?

 If someone asks you to picture a nerd, you probably picture the stereotype.

 An acne-ridden teenager wearing glasses and unfashionable clothes.
 They’re likely either overweight or really skinny.
-They may snort when they laugh, get picked on by the cool kids and get incredible grades in math and science.
-They probably like sci-fi, collect comic books and merch from their favourite films and tv shows.
+They may snort when they laugh, get picked on by the cool kids, and get incredible grades in math and science.
+They probably like sci-fi, and collect comic books and merch from their favorite films and tv shows.

 And while stereotypes are useful, we all know they aren’t the whole truth.
 What does hold true about nerds though, is that they are usually pretty smart and prefer intellectual hobbies over sports.